prabindh/mygpu/README.md

 # mygpu

-Obtain CUDA compute capability information about Nvidia GPU installed
+Obtain CUDA compute capability information for the locally installed Nvidia GPU, from browser.
+The compute capability is generally required as input for projects that use CUDA builds.

 # Table of contents
 1. [Requirements](#reqs)